jillmpla/some_inspirational_quotes/README.md

 - **Visual hierarchy:** Large serif quotes (Playfair Display) contrasted with sans-serif text (Inter) for headings and body.
 - **Glassmorphism:** The quote card floats above the background with subtle blur, border, and shadow.
 - **Backgrounds:** Fullscreen images cycle without repeats, dimmed with an overlay to preserve text legibility.
-- **Responsive design:** Scales smoothly from desktop to tablet or mobile with flexible typography and controls.
+- **Responsive:** Scales smoothly from desktop to tablet or mobile with flexible typography and controls.
 - **Interactions:** Buttons provide hover/active feedback, visible focus states, and subtle brightness changes.

 ---